CARV-ICS-FORTH/knot/docs/index.rst

   * Manage services or applications that run in Kubernetes.
   * Manage container images stored in a private Docker registry.
-  * Manage collections of data that are automatically attached to service and application containers when launched.
+  * Manage collections of local or remote data that are automatically attached to service and application containers when launched.

 * A method to launch services or applications from templates that support setting variables before launch.
 * An easy an automated way to isolate services in different Kubernetes namespaces depending on the Karvdash user they belong to.